shoabahamed/python-projects/pandas_data_analysis/README.txt

-A short project on data analysis with pandas with some sales csv files
+A short project on data analysis with pandas with some sales csv files based on the data analysis tutorial of 'KEITH GALLI'